ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 ### ViewClientProtocol

 It is responsible for fetching screens from the backend using the `fetch` and `prefetch` methods.
-It has an internal implementation that simply assembles urls from `urlBuilder` and makes requests from `networkClient`.
+It has an internal implementation that assembles urls from a `urlBuilder` and makes a request from `networkClient`.

 {{% alert color="info" %}}
-It is possible to implement a screen caching mechanism from the custom implementation of this dependency.
+It is possible to implement a screen caching mechanism from this dependency custom implementation.
 {{% /alert %}}

 ### ImageDownloaderProtocol